annmaryvinod/JS-Basics-With-Head-First/README.md

 an environment that provides variable bindings for all those free variables.

+* The closure concept is used to call a function within a function outside it.
+See "eg.html".

   5. Free variables : They are the variables that are neither "locally" declared nor are parameters in a function.